DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 “What drives you to write?”

-Writing is one of the most important skills you can aquire.
-That’s why it is one of the first subjects we learn in school – because it is fundamental to almost everything else we do.
+Writing is one of the most important skills you can acquire.
+That’s why it is one of the first subjects we learn in school – it is fundamental to almost everything else we do.

 There are a lot of different types of writing.
 Academic writing, journalistic writing, journal writing, copywriting, code-writing, music-writing, email writing, writing an insta-post, writing on the walls, writing in cold blood, writing lists to procrastinate (like this!) – and then there’s creative writing.

 Creative writing is when you make everything up, from the story to the people in it and everything they say or do.
-While all other forms of writing have practical applications across other industries, if you are a creative writer, there is something specific that drives you.
+While all other forms of writing have practical applications across other industries if you are a creative writer, something specific drives you.